 The Life We Bury is a debut winner!
 So much so I went out and simultaneously purchased his second novel, The Guise of Another, and his latest novel, The Heavens May Fall.

-Did I have find my find a new author to love?
+Did I find a new author to love?
 Stay tuned for my reviews of Mr. Esken’s follow up novels on The Blogging Owl.

 Genre: Mystery, Crime